 Sign up now to receive more information about studying at Middlesex University London.

-In your first year your projects and workshops are centred on exploration, interpretation, and communication.
-These core activities are supported by sessions on forms of printmaking, animation and observational drawing.
-By your second year you will be well placed to begin expanding your knowledge of illustration through professional and personal projects so you can develop an individual visual language.
-The final year's emphasis is on consolidation of skills and the production of a professional portfolio.
+In your first year, projects and workshops are centred on exploration, interpretation, and communication.
+Core activities exploring areas such as, narrative and graphic novels, magazine and editorial illustration, and reportage and are supported by sessions on printmaking, animation and observational and life drawing.
+By your second year, you will be well-placed to begin expanding your knowledge of illustration through entering creative industry competitions, tutored and personal projects, in order to develop an individual visual language.
+The final year's emphasis is on consolidation of skills, analysis and a diagnostic approach to personal practice and the production of a professional portfolio.

 This module reflects recognition of the need for BA illustration graduates to be well prepared professionally to meet the requirements of the creative industries.
 In order to succeed you will need to be aware of the contextual and ethical issues relevant to today’s practitioners.
 The module is designed to allow you the opportunity to work on a wide variety of visual communication problems that will be recognised, understood and appreciated by potential employers.